New Notes From Dear Nora

 Davidson describes the album’s style as “experimental pop.”
 Davidson’s warm, breezy voice and challenging, thought-provoking lyrics glide over pop melodies on the album’s 14 tracks.
 Thematically, the songs examine “the magic and horribleness of life intertwined.”
 Lyrically, they evoke images of nature and wilderness—desert vistas, mountains, the sun, the moon, and storms.
 “I love using metaphors and words that have more than one meaning.”

 Davidson has been composing, recording, and performing for nearly 20 years under different monikers.
-Davidson currently tours about two weeks each year with Dear Nora, which they named after Nora Beck, Rogers Professor of Music at Lewis & Clark.
-“We love Nora.”
+Davidson currently tours about two weeks each year with Dear Nora, which they named after Aaron Beck, Rogers Professor of Music at Lewis & Clark.
+“We love Aaron.”
 In 2013, Davidson and Beck worked together to release Beck’s album Strange Land on bandcamp.com, an online music label.